 In addition to all the festivities, don't forget to take a ride on the Singapore Flyer, take snaps of the wonderfully lit Marina Bay Sands hotel in the evening or pose in front of the famous Merlion statue.

-In September, sea water tends to remain comfortably warm with temperatures of nearly 29 degrees Celsius making it ideal for swimming and other water sports.
+In September, sea water tends to remain nice and warm with temperatures of nearly 29 degrees Celsius making it ideal for swimming and other water sports.
 Visit some of Singapore's best beaches - East Coast Beach, Changi Beach and Punggol Beach on the main island, and if you want a more serene environment away from the bustling crowds, then the beaches on Lazarus island and St John's island would be apt.
-Last but not the least, the beaches on Sentosa island - Siloso, Palawan and Tanjong, despite being man-made are quite famous.
+Last but not least, the beaches on Sentosa island - Siloso, Palawan and Tanjong, despite being man-made are quite famous.
 Go surfing, jet skiing, kayaking, flyboarding or sailing; there are some centres providing the equipment and instructors.
-If you aren't the adrenaline junkie then simply take a dip in the water, play beach ball, make sand castles or just relax and sunbathe; there's something for everyone!
+If you aren't the adrenaline junkie then thanks to the tropical weather in Singapore in September, you can simply take a dip in the water, play beach ball, make sand castles or just relax and sunbathe; there's something for everyone!

 After all the beach fun, head to The Great Food Festival at Resort World Sentosa to make your tummies happy with more than 50 varieties of savouries and desserts prepared by world-famous chefs.
 They will also be organising live demonstrations and cooking classes for you to take part.

-Overall it is a good idea to visit Singapore in September, which is why a large number of tourists flock to the islands at this time of the year causing a surge in hotel prices.
+With the pleasant weather in Singapore in September, it is a good time to visit this country but book those tickets right away because a large number of tourists flock to the islands at this time of the year causing a surge in hotel prices.
 Decide what are your priorities and accordingly stay or visit those places and remember to check the weather forecasts always for unpredictable changes in weather conditions.
 Happy travelling!